alfio-event/alf.io/website/content/en/docs/Reference/Extensions/_index.md

 function executeScript(scriptEvent) {
     console.log('hello from script with event:', scriptEvent);
     console.log('extension parameters are: ', extensionParameters);

+    // you can log warning and errors too
+    // console.warn('this is a warning related to ', executionKey);
+    // console.error('uh oh, something happened');

     //this sample calls the https://csrng.net/ website and generates a random invoice number var randomNumber = simpleHttpClient.get('https://csrng.net/csrng/csrng.php?min=0&max=100').getJsonBody()[0].random;
     console.log('the invoice number will be:', randomNumber);